 Sintra a place with a great concentration of historical monuments and very interesting tourist attractions, here we will find more than 10 national monuments, including opulent palaces, ancient ruins and decorative palatial houses scattered over the different region hills, this on quite challenging walking paths.

-Your guide will help you decide which palace to visit (we suggest a maximum of two), between; Queluz Palace, the Pena Palace, the Monserrate Palace, the Quinta da Regaleira (with its original well), if you want something more Medieval perhaps the Morrish Castle, the choice is yours according to your taste or curiosities.
+Your guide will help you decide which palace to visit (we suggest a maximum of two), between; Pena Palace, Monserrate Palace, the Masonic Quinta da Regaleira (with its original well), if you want something more Medieval, maybe the Moorish Castle, the choice is yours according to your taste or curiosities.

 We then continue through the always beautiful Serra de Sintra towards Cascais via Colares, a mandatory stop to visit Cabo da Roca (the westernmost point of the European continent), “where the Earth ends and the sea begins” words by Luís de Camões written in Os Lusíadas, (Canto VIII).